kantu-lang/kantu/README.md

 If either of these conditions are not satisfied, the compiler will emit a type error.
+Thus, we can say that the compiler _checks type-correctness_.

 However, apart from type-correctness, the compiler doesn't check much else.